 This option will create an FCP-formatted QuickTime video with the same settings (size and compression) as your project.
 Since this type of QuickTime movie can only be opened/viewed in Final Cut Pro, this export option is most useful as a tool for mixing down sequences to import into other projects, or to re-import into the same project when you need to apply effects across an entire sequence.
-Update: Once the new helper apps are installed in the lab, you can use MPEG Streamclip to quickly convert an FCP-formatted QuickTime into a standard .mov, and you can also use ffmpegX to re-compress an FCP-formatted QuickTime directly, which can speed up your export/authoring workflow when time is an issue but media storage is not.
+You can also use MPEG Streamclip to quickly convert an FCP-formatted QuickTime into a standard .mov, and you can also use ffmpegX to re-compress an FCP-formatted QuickTime directly, which can speed up your export/authoring workflow when time is an issue but media storage is not.